Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams

 A simple variation of Algorithm~\ref{algo:alg} provides a \emph{symmetric convenient diagram} as follows: skip Step 2, add only one basepoint to an octagon in Step 3 and then apply Steps 4--7 modified so that in the components of $\Sigma -\alphak$ (and of $\Sigma - \betak$) described by Figure~\ref{f:poss}(ii) no new curves are added.
-The number of basepoints and curves in a symmetric convenient diagram therefore depends on the genus of the Heegaard surface \emph{and} the number of octagons in the bigon--free model.
-An example of a symmetric convenient diagram with no hexagons was discussed (and called \emph{adapted}) in \cite{U2}.
+The number of basepoints and the number of curves in a symmetric convenient diagram therefore depend on the genus of the Heegaard surface \emph{and} the number of octagons in the bigon--free model.
+An example of a symmetric convenient diagram with no hexagons was discussed (and was called \emph{adapted}) in \cite{U2}.

 \begin{prop} Any $\alphak$--convenient ($\betak$--convenient or symmetric convenient) Heegaard diagram is nice.

 \end{prop} \begin{proof} We only need to check that after adding both the new $\alphak$-- and $\betak$--curves we do not create any further $2n$--gons with $n>2$ than the ones containing the basepoints.
 It is obvious from the construction that all basepoints will be in different components, and any $\alphak$-- (and similarly $\betak$--) component contains a basepoint.